yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide.md

 ---
 ### Situation 6: Reset the HEAD to the previous time point
-Strigger: You edit a script and realize nothing work so you just want to revert the file to the previous stage (i.e., like the version control in microsoft word or excel)
+Trigger: You edit a script and realize nothing work so you just want to revert the file to the previous stage (i.e., like the version control in microsoft word or excel)
-**Note: The hard reset will erase everything including the commit commend**
+**Note: The hard reset will erase everything including the commit comment**

 **Solution:**

 ```bash